devAlice

 "Maximum N lines." or "Only the diff, no explanation."

-Language Mixed
+Language mixed

 State both prompt and output language.
 "Respond in Korean." or "Respond in English."